Package insert / product label

 Clindamycin Palmitate Hydrochloride Granules Dosage and Administration

-Concomitant administration of food does not adversely affect the absorption of clindamycin palmitate hydrochloride contained in clindamycin palmitate hydrochloride for oral solution (Pediatric).
+Concomitant administration of food does not adversely affect the absorption of clindamycin palmitate HCl contained in clindamycin palmitate HCl pediatric flavored granules.

-Serious infections due to anaerobic bacteria are usually treated with clindamycin injection.
-However, in clinically appropriate circumstances, the physician may elect to initiate treatment or continue treatment with clindamycin palmitate hydrochloride for oral solution (Pediatric).
+Serious infections due to anaerobic bacteria are usually treated with CLEOCIN PHOSPHATE® Sterile Solution.
+However, in clinically appropriate circumstances, the physician may elect to initiate treatment or continue treatment with clindamycin palmitate HCl.

 NOTE: In cases of β-hemolytic streptococcal infections, treatment should be continued for at least 10 days.

-When reconstituted with water as follows, each 5 mL (teaspoonful) of solution contains clindamycin palmitate hydrochloride equivalent to 75 mg clindamycin.
+When reconstituted with water as follows, each 5 mL (teaspoon) of solution contains clindamycin palmitate HCl equivalent to 75 mg clindamycin.